DockerContainerService/image-save/README.md

   imsave [image] [flags]

 Flags:
-      --arch string     The architecture of the image you want to save (default "amd64") -d, --debug           Enable debug mode
+      --arch string     the architecture of the image you want to save -d, --debug           enable debug mode
   -h, --help            help for imsave
-  -i, --insecure        Whether the registry is using http
+  -i, --insecure        whether the registry is using http -m, --mirror string   use a mirror repository
-      --os string       The osFilter of the image you want to save -o, --output string   Output file
+      --os string       the osFilter of the image you want to save -o, --output string   output file
-  -p, --passwd string   Password of the registry
+  -p, --passwd string   password of the registry
-  -u, --user string     Username of the registry
+  -u, --user string     username of the registry
   -v, --version         version for imsave
 ```
 ### Usage example